 I state, "Don’t be shy about asking for support from other members of your family."

 I state, "If your partner is feeling acutely suicidal or homicidal, or you feel that your baby or other children are in danger because of her illness, take her to the nearest emergency room and have her admitted."

 I state, "The good news is that your partner will recover."
 Last, I reassure fathers that their partners will come back and be mothers and partners to them, and I encourage men to hang in there.

-Do you have a Wade who might benefit from hearing this track in your next session?
+Do you have a Wade who might benefit from hearing this section in your next session?

-On this track, we have discussed postpartum dads.
-This has included dads and depression and the “ten reassurances and advice” technique.
+In this section, we have discussed postpartum dads.
+This has included dads and depression and the "Ten reassurances and advice" technique.

 Online Continuing Education QUESTION 14